michellab/BioSimSpaceCloud/README.md

 The subdirectories contain;

 * Acquire: All of the shared code needed to implement the services
+* user: Example scripts showing how the user can log into and access the service
 * auth: The code needed to run the authentication service
 * access: The code needed to run the access service
 * accounting: The code needed to run the accounting service